OmerFaKaba/SE3007-Introduction-to-Machine-Learning/README.md

 | `job_model_resilience_index.csv`   | Final resilience scores    |

-🛠 Environment Specification
+## 🛠 Environment Specification

-All required libraries are listed in:
+All required libraries and dependencies for running the project are listed in: requirements.txt

-requirements.txt
+This ensures that the project can be fully reproduced in a consistent environment.

+---

-📄 Project Presentation
+## 📄 Project Presentation

-The repository includes a final presentation PDF summarizing:
+The repository includes a **final presentation PDF** summarizing:

-Problem motivation
+- Problem motivation

-Methodology
+- Methodology

-Experimental results
+- Experimental results

-All experiments presented in the PDF exactly match the implemented code.
+All experiments and results presented in the PDF **exactly correspond to the code and outputs implemented in this repository**, ensuring full reproducibility and transparency.

+---

-🧠 Why This Project Stands Out
+## 🧠 Why This Project Stands Out

-End-to-end AI pipeline
+- End-to-end AI pipeline covering the full analysis workflow

-Combines regression, classification, NLP, and recommender systems
+- Combines **regression, classification, NLP, and recommender systems**

-Produces actionable insights, not just predictions
+- Produces **actionable insights**, not just raw predictions

-Fully reproducible and well-documented
+- Fully reproducible, well-documented, and evaluation-driven